 When you’re running a promotion, contest, or sale, make sure your support agents are aware.
 At the beginning or end of every live chat conversation (you’ll have to test to see what works best for your audience), give customers a link to a page with the information or briefly tell them about the promotion.

 A major problem for many support agents that can kill satisfaction is processes that are disconnected.
 Your staff can be forced to open multiple tabs to keep a conversation going -- email, social media, live chat, web store.
 This can take up precious time and also give customers the feeling that your company doesn’t know who they are or what their status is.

 The Quick Fix: Make Sure Your Live Chat is Integrated with Shopify and Your Other Communication Channels

-Your live chat platform should connect with your Shopify data so that you can streamline the resolution on orders, shipping, tracking, and return tickets.
-Furthermore, it should integrate with your email, phone, and social media messaging platforms so that you have access to all customer data, no matter which channel they reach out on.
+Gorgias's live chat platform connects with your Shopify data so that you can streamline the resolution on orders, shipping, tracking, and return tickets.
+Furthermore, it integrates with your email, phone, and social media messaging platforms so that you have access to all customer data, no matter which channel they reach out on.